92CMDiego/Project_FIFA21/README.md

 **Objective**.
 Our goal is to build a **linear regression model** that predicts as best as possible the **OVA**.

-## 1. Understanding the data andd making decisions.
+## 1. Understanding the data and making decisions.
 Our first priority is to understand the data we're dealing with.
 We first take a look at the information in the dataset.
 We use our knowledge of the videogame and also information on the web that offers descriptions of the OVA and its components.
+We finally come to understand that the OVA is mainly obtained with the following formula:
     OVA = Atttributes + IR (international reputation).
-After having a deeper understanding of the , we take a closer look at the dataset we are given.
-We derive some conclusions and make some decisions:
+Depending on the position the player plays in, the model takes into account different attributes:

+We also need to take into account a value in the dataset that modifies the rating of the player when the player plays in different positions.

+So we're going to need the second number that appears in these columns.
+We're going to split those values into two different columns and obtain them.

+Our model will be built based on this main assumption:
+    The OVA could
+We'll define our model with the following features and target:
+- **Numerical features**: **attributes** of the players, **international reputation** and **the + or - the player gets when playing in different positions**.
-- **Numerical features**: **attributes** of the players (exlcuding the columns that are a summation of other columns),
+(We exclude the columns that are a summation of other columns).
 - **Categorical features**: **best position** of the player.
 - **Target**: **OVA**.